mcorah/Proposal-SonyRAP26-Markerless/notes-outline.md

 Alternate keyword/group areas to reference:
 * Infotech, CV (pose estimation and such)

+## Final submission (instructions from Krista Morrow)

+"PI-submitted proposal through Sony’s webform"

+"on submission day, I’ll need to see the official final documents along with a PDF or screenshots of the proposal in its final form in the webform"

+"The technical document should ideally be completed by 9 AM on submission day."

 ## Keyword and award type

 I chose capture planning because the core contribution is under robotics and